Are we the answer to you selling your motorhome?

 Absolutely not.
 Unlike some dealers or other industries, to give February 2021 as an example, 87.5% of motorhomes we bought were at the original agreed price.
 What about the other 12.5%?
 Occasionally it’s because of major issues not told to us, or unfortunately due to the construction of motorhomes, motorhomes do have hidden issues, mainly damp.
 We will show the issue and explain why the price offered is being adjusted, then it’s completely up to you if you want to accept with no pressure from us.
 If a deal can’t be done, we will walk away, no hard feelings.
 Trust us when we say, we don’t want to pay for time, fuel and other expenses to risk coming back empty handed.

 This is a key question.
 Every motorhome has its own personality.
 Whether it be extras, spec, mileage, service history and so on.
 What might be a great price for one Bailey Autograph 79-6, may be a low price for another Bailey Autograph 79-6.

-Even though their is a Caravan and Motorhome Glass’s Guide, it is only a loose guide.
-If we actually went by the ‘book’ price, we would be insulting people with majority of prices.
+Even though there is a Caravan and Motorhome Glass’s Guide, it is only a loose guide.
+If we actually went by the ‘book’ price, we would be insulting people with the majority of prices.

 This depends on a number of scenarios: